Difference Between Primary key and Unique key

 - Unique key can be used when you have to keep null values in column.

-- Unique key is better when you have columns you know shouldn’t contain duplication.
-This becomes a good way to make sure data validation.
+- Unique keys are better when we have columns that we know shouldn’t contain duplication.

-- Primary key is ideal when you cannot keep null in the table.
-It can also use when you have a foreign key in another table for creating a relationship.
+- The primary key is ideal when you cannot keep null in the table.
+It can also be used when you have a foreign key in another table to create a relationship.